edgeworx/docs/content/en/docs/guides/build.md

 ![face-detection-app](/images/guide-ai-app-hero.jpg)

 ## What you will accomplish
 In this step-by-step guide you’ll learn how to build your first Darcy AI app.
-This app utilizes the Darcy AI pipelines, input stream, perceptors and output stream to detect and count people and then change some basic configurations.
-The concepts in this guide are application to any app you can think to build with Darcy AI.
+This app utilizes all of the core Darcy AI concepts, such as pipelines, input streams, perceptors and output streams to detect and count people and then change some basic configurations.
+The concepts in this guide are the base foundations for any Darcy AI application you might want to build in the future.

-FIXME performance message
+{{< alert icon="" >}}
+Darcy AI can run in CPU mode (if you don't have a Coral accelerator attached), but requires a relatively modern system with a good CPU (ideally with multiple cores), and a decent amount of memory.
+If you run it on a low power platform, then you will get a very low frames per second video output.
+{{< /alert >}}

 #### Requirements
 - Mac (Linux & Windows coming soon)